HPNL/TCP-IP-Laboratory/README.md

 ## Build Figures

-You can build `Figures` files with below command or download it from [release](https://github.com/UT-Network-Lab/TCP-IP-Laboratory/releases/latest).
+You can build `Figures` files with below command or download all as `Figures.zip` from [release](https://github.com/UT-Network-Lab/TCP-IP-Laboratory/releases/latest) page.

 ```bash
 cd Figures